 As obligate carnivores, cats do not need to consume high levels of plant-based content like vegetables, grains, and starches.
 Instead, they thrive best on a diet high in animal or fish content.

 Thankfully, the proportion of plant-based content, which is a dense source of carbohydrates, in Smalls recipes is modest and far below average, aligning well with their obligate carnivore nature.

-If you’d like to learn more about feline nutrition, we’d highly recommend checking out our Cat Food Guide.
-In this guide, we perform an in-depth breakdown of the different components of a cat’s diet, different types of cat food and discuss some select and notable ingredients.
+In this guide, we perform an in-depth breakdown of the different components of a cat’s diet, and different types of cat food and discuss some select and notable ingredients.

 High-Quality Meat & Fish Ingredients

 Smalls uses a relatively limited selection of meat and fish ingredients in its recipes.
 Regardless, these ingredients are all high-quality sources and can provide much-needed protein and fat.
 This selection includes many of the industry favorites, such as Chicken, Turkey, and Beef.

 These ingredients are so popular among pet food manufacturers because they are relatively inexpensive and can provide excellent nutrition.

 Some Smalls recipes include organ meat ingredients such as Chicken Liver.
 Chicken Liver and other organ meat ingredients are fantastic additions to cat food.

 They can provide additional protein and fat, as well as vitamins and minerals that are lacking from traditional meat cuts.

 Smalls dry cat food recipes include a noticeable portion of Sweet Potatoes.
 Sweet Potatoes are a starch ingredient and a very dense source of carbohydrates.